MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec-to-microsoft-cloud-app-security.md

     ![Screenshot showing obtaining organization login name.](media/connect-github-org-login-name.png)

-1. **Create an OAuth App for Cloud App Security to connect your GitHub organization.**
+1. **Create an OAuth App for Defender for Cloud Apps to connect your GitHub organization.**
 Repeat this step for each additional connected organization.

     1. Browse to **Settings** > **Developer settings**, select  **OAuth Apps**, and then click **Register an application**.
 Alternatively, if you have existing OAuth apps, click **New OAuth App**.